pombase/website/src/docs/documentation/genotype-page.md

     details for each allele of interest in the genotype.
 Any curated background details will be shown above the table of alleles.

     a.
-Gene name, linked to its gene page
+Gene symbol, linked to its gene page
     b.
-Allele name and description.
+Allele symbol and description.
 For point mutations and partial deletions, the description specifies the positions, and indicates altered residues for point mutations.
     c.
 The allele type specifies what kind of change the allele